-Comparison of GeneXpert MTB Rif Assay and culture results among smear positive group showed a high level of agreement as 100/101 (99.01%) cases were also diagnosed by GeneXpert and culture on LJ medium-while in smear negative group GeneXpert showed an agreement rate of 26/101 (25.7%) with smear results while culture showed even lower agreement of 12/101 (11.9%) with smear negative results.
+Comparison of GeneXpert MTB Rif Assay and culture results among smear positive group showed a high level of agreement as 100/101 (99.01%) cases were also diagnosed by GeneXpert and culture on LJ medium while in smear negative group GeneXpert showed an agreement rate of around 75% with in diagnosing smear results while culture showed higher agreement of 88.1% in diagnosing smear negative TB.
 Semi quantitative results of culture and GeneXpert are compared to smear positive and negative groups as depicted in Table II.